cascadiajs/2015.cascadiajs.com/proposals/README.md

 ### CascadiaCSS

-CascadiaCSS is brand-new this year.
-We will spend a day exploring the latest and greatest technologies and techniques related to building amazing user experiences for the web, very much in the spirit of [CSSConf](http://2015.cssconf.com/).
+CascadiaCSS is an exciting addition to Cascadia this year.
+We will spend a full day exploring the latest and greatest technologies and techniques related to building amazing user experiences for the web, very much in the spirit of [CSSConf](http://2015.cssconf.com/).
 Some topics we'd like to explore:

 - User experience design
 - Advanced CSS
-- SCSS / SASS / LESS
+- Sass / LESS / Stylus / PostCSS
 - Responsive design
 - Cross-platform tips & tricks
 - SVG
 - Tooling
+- Accessibility

 ### CascadiaJS